Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/muellertabea/project-description.md

-1.  **optional** (i) compute for each taxon a linear model of the radius 1 data. (ii) substract the model value from each value and (iii) identify all points that are above/below the standard deviation of this “mean normalized” data, to identify “interesting” outlier. plot the original data with linear trendline and highlight (color) all outliers.
+1.  **optional** (i) compute for each taxon a linear model of the radius 1 data. (ii) substract the model value from each value and (iii) identify all points that are above/below the standard deviation of this "mean normalized" data, to identify "interesting" outlier. plot the original data with linear trendline and highlight (color) all outliers.